-In case the transmission drive belt breaks during operation, and if the machine is on a slope, the machine will freewheel down the slope.
+If either of the transmission drive belts break during slope operation, the machine will freewheel down the slope.
 To maintain control, immediately (1) Release the steering levers and simultaneously (2) Move the FSC to the NEUTRAL-PARK position.
 When the machine is stopped or moving slowly, engage the parking brake.

-This is exactly the same procedure used to normally stop and park the machine.
+NOTE: This is exactly the same procedure used to normally stop and park the machine.

 An operator presence switch (seat switch) will cause the engine to stop if the FSC is out of the NEUTRAL-PARK position and the operator is not in the seat.
-The function of this switch should be checked by the operator raising off the seat with the tractor moving forward (allow a 1/2 second off the seat for the time delay function); the engine should stop.
+The function of this switch should be checked by the operator raising off the seat with the tractor moving forward (allow 1/2 second "off the seat" for the time delay function); the engine should stop.
 If the safety system is not working, it should be repaired or replaced before operating the mower.
 DO NOT disconnect the safety switches; they are for the operator's protection.